 There are always little details that need to be worked out or attended to.
 In addition, interior window trim is up next along with bathroom tile (with radiant heating), grey water lines, finishing the kitchen cabinets, and installing the counter and sink.

-I will be writing more often now and please feel free to leave a comment or send me a question you may have.
+Please feel free to leave a comment or send me any question you may have.
 I’m currently working as a tiny house consultant and connecting people with efficient green building products as well as other tiny house resources.